risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-temporal-filters.md

 (a < 1) OR (t > NOW() - INTERVAL '1 hour' AND t < NOW() - INTERVAL '1')
 ```

-Also, in the `WHERE` clause, each expression conjoined by the `AND` operator should have only one temporal filter disjoined with `OR` operator.
+Also, in the `WHERE` clause, each expression conjoined by the `AND` operator should have only one temporal filter disjoined with the `OR` operator.

 ```sql
 -- Invalid